 Devarayanadurga or DD Hills which translates to “the fort of God” is a tranquil hill station located near Tumkur district in the state of Karnataka.
-Situated at an elevation of 4000 ft, Devarayanadurga is a perfect weekend getaway to live among the lush green trees and explore the hilly terrain.
-This place is replete with not only picturesque beauty but also has a rich historical, cultural and religious significance.
-There are a number of beautifully crafted temples which will provide you with inner peace and leave you awestruck.
-Untouched by Industrialization, in Devarayanadurga you will be able to witness the magic and serenity of nature.
+Situated at an elevation of 4000 ft, Devarayanadurga is a perfect weekend getaway from Bangalore to live among the trees and visit the beautifully crafted temples.